Giunco171/CTF-Write-Ups/OliCyber.IT/Olimpiadi Italiane di Cybersecurity/Cryptography 🔑/Baby aes/README.md

 ### 📚 Tools & Resources

-Tools used: `gdb`, `radare2`, `ghidra`, `binwalk`, `python3`, `curl`, etc.
+Tools used: `python3`.

-References / helpful links:

-- [Reference 1 — short description]
-- [Reference 2 — short description]
+Suggested resources:
+- [Cryptography and Network Security: Principles and Practice - by William Stallings [Chapter 6]](https://mrce.in/ebooks/Cryptography%20&%20Network%20Security%208th%20Ed.pdf).
+A beautiful book for learning the inner workings of the AES cipher.

 ---

 ### 📈 Notes / Alternative Approaches

-- Other valid approaches (briefly described)
-- Potential optimizations or edge cases to consider
-- Assumptions made while solving
+- N/A

 ---

 ### 📚 Lessons Learned

-- Key takeaways from this challenge
-- Mistakes or pitfalls to avoid next time
-- New tools, commands, or techniques discovered
+- **Don’t be fooled by a double XOR** — two XORs cancel each other out only if the operations between them are linear.
+Non-linear steps (e.g. an S-box) prevent cancellation.

 ---

 ### 🤝 Credits

-- Challenge author(s): [if known]
+- Challenge author(s): **Angelo942**

-- Writeup by: [Your Name / Handle]
+- Writeup by: **Giovanni Pascuzzi (Giunco171)**

-- Inspired by / referenced: [other writeups or authors you consulted]
+- Inspired by / referenced: **N/A**